bjornregnell/kapten-alloc-web/README.md

 Can only be done with owner of the right credentials to fileadmin@cs: `sh publish.sh`

+There are no releases in this repo; we run on bleeding-edge master branch.

 ## Force update cache for users
 When publishing a new version, change the version for JavaScript file main.js in src attribute of script tag in index.html on line 50.
 After this run `sh publish.sh`.